Nishika-Sharma/Nemo---Own-Version-Control-System/README.md

 This command creates a `.nemo` directory that will store all the version control data.

----

 2. Add Files

-Once the repository is initialized, you can add files to the staging area.
-Use the following command:

     ```bash
     node Nemo.mjs add sample.txt
     ```

-You can add multiple files by repeating the command with different file names:

     ```bash
     node Nemo.mjs add sample2.txt